 You may contact your advisor to file a Flat-Rate Appeal.
 Should you not file an appeal, you will bank 6 hours for the summer semester.

 The banking option for students is based on 30 hours of registration for the fall and spring semesters.
 In this instance you would not bank summer hours.

 Since your total enrollment for the academic year is greater than 30 hours, you will not qualify for an exemption in the spring, even though that semester you are in fewer than 15 hours.
 This is known as the "Rule of 30," and it follows the same rule that you would not bank when your enrollment totals 30 or greater hours.

 You may be eligible to apply for the work assistance tuition waiver.
 This tuition waiver was established by President Boren specifically to help undergraduate students who work long hours to help pay for their education.
 For more information and how to apply, go to: https://www.ou.edu/content/scholarships/ou/work-assistance.html.

-The work assistance tuition waiver is awarded for the entire academic year if awarded in the fall semester.
-If conditions of the scholarship are not met, the award is subject to reduction.
+The work assistance tuition waiver is awarded for the entire academic year when awarded in the fall semester.
+Should conditions of the scholarship not be met, the award is subject to reduction.
 Students can also apply for the spring only.
-For more information, go to: https://www.ou.edu/content/scholarships/ou/work-assistance.html or contact firstname.lastname@example.org.
+For more information, go to: https://www.ou.edu/content/scholarships/ou/work-assistance.html or contact email@example.com.

 No, you will not be able to use those hours toward graduate level work.
-Flat rate tuition applies only to undergraduate students.
-You may apply for an exemption if you know that you will finish your degree in the spring and do not plan to be able to use those hours banked for summer.
+Flat-rate tuition applies only to undergraduate students.
+You may apply for an exemption when you know that you will finish your degree in the spring and do not plan to be able to use those hours banked for summer.

 No, hours banked will not roll from one summer to the next.